 Teyuna mamos and zagas, spiritual leaders of the Arhuaco, Kankuamo, Kogi and Wiwa people of the Sierra Nevada de Santa Marta region of Colombia, have become increasingly concerned about the health of the planet.
 They’ve lived in the Sierra for eons and rarely ventured from the home they consider The Heart of the World, but feel it’s critical for them to do so now.

-In September of 2017, we supported 1 Arhuaco and 1 Kogi representative of the Teyuna people to perform pagamento, literally payment to Earth Mother for supporting and sustaining all of creation, at Mount Shasta, in California.
-That effort blossomed into the formation of the Teyuna Foundation when Ginny Griego and I were asked to support a vision mamos and zagas, their spiritual leaders had regarding an urgent need to perform pagamento, in North America.
+In September of 2017, at their request, I supported Arhuaco and Kogi representatives of the Teyuna people to perform pagamento, literally payment to Earth Mother for supporting and sustaining all of creation, at Mount Shasta, in California.

 As Teyuna mamos and zagas perform pagamento they activated segwa, divine seeds that are present and lying dormant in all beings, elements, and places on the planet.
 The land responds to the Teyuna as if breathing a sigh of relief.
 Birds sing and rain falls in the high dessert.
 When nature is in harmony, we as humans are able to feel that accord, and responded by relaxing and experiencing joy.